MatthewHeun/DevelopmentStrategies/README.md

-# GitBranching
+# DevelopmentStrategies
-My approach to branching git repositories
+My approach to developing *R* packages with continuous integration (CI) in git repositories.